Skip to Content

 Okta Admin Console > Security > Administrators > Roles > Create new role

-• In the Okta admin page, go to Directory > People and click Add Person to create a dedicated integration account.
+• Go to Directory > People in the left panel of the Okta admin page, click Add Person, and create a dedicated system integration account.

-• If you already have such an account, skip this step.
+• If you already have an account available for QueryPie integration, skip this step.

 • Select Create new role.

-• Define Role name (e.g., MinimumAdminRole) and Role description, and check only the following permissions in Select Permissions:
+• Define Role name (e.g., MinimumAdminRole) and Role description, then check only the following permissions in Select Permisions:

 • User